 Going Out, clubs

-Circo (15 Sharp St East, Causeway Bay), new in summer 2016, gay craft cocktail lounge on the 22nd floor, Friday and Saturday dance club, good sound, mostly young guys.
+Circo (15 Sharp St East, Causeway Bay), gay craft cocktail lounge on the 22nd floor, Friday and Saturday dance club, good sound, mostly young guys.

 Club 97 (9 Lan Kwai Fong, Central), late-night mixed dancing, gayest on Fridays, drag shows.